BossCrossMan/King-FBLA-.com-redirect/README.md

 # King-FBLA-.com-redirect
-Just the bare ones to redirect to the .org main site.
+Only necessary files to redirect to the .org main site.